-The GFM team launched the initiative in May – to coincide with Memorial Day weekend when community pools were beginning to open for the summer – with a Satellite Media Tour that was planned and executed in less than two weeks.
-Simultaneously, GFM conducted targeted outreach to national and Hispanic mom blogs, asking them to help promote the importance of teaching children how to swim.
-GFM also developed an article entitled, “A safe summer starts with proper water safety for children” that was distributed in both English and Spanish through a national news service.
+GFM launched the initiative with a satellite media tour over Memorial Day weekend to coincide with the summer opening of community pools.
+Simultaneously, GFM conducted targeted outreach to national and Hispanic mom blogs, asking for help in promoting the importance of teaching children how to swim.
+GFM also developed an article titled, “A safe summer starts with proper water safety for children” that was distributed in both English and Spanish through a national news service.

 The six-city Make a Splash tour kick-off, swim clinics and ConocoPhillips involvement were announced through a national press release, and further supported through the development and distribution of extensive collateral, such as key messages, fact sheets, local media advisories and press releases.
 GFM tapped a partner agency that specialized in minority public relations to conduct National and local minority media outreach.
 GFM was onsite in all six cities to arrange and manage print/broadcast interviews and photo shoots.

 All efforts were supplemented with extensive social media activity, which involved posting updates and photos and engaging with the public through Facebook and Twitter.